Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 Houston Stats and Trends

-- Houston is 5-0 against the spread and 5-0 overall in games when it puts up more than 31.9 points.
+- Houston is 5-0 against the spread and 5-0 overall this season when the team records more than 31.9 points.

 - The Cougars average 84.9 fewer yards per game (379.4) than the Bulls allow per contest (464.3).